Get in Touch

 • Selecting the appropriate gateway: decisions, forks, and joins

-• Mapping processes to swimlanes and pools
+• Mapping processes to swim lanes and pools

-• Enhancing the model with artifacts
+• Enriching the model with supporting artifacts

 Analyzing the Enterprise Structure